 - CPA - Certified Public Accountant.
 Must pass a rigorous test administered nationally and receive state accountancy board approval.

 - MBA - Master of Business Administration.
 Graduate level degree generally seen as a solid background.
 Education in finance and investments will depend on school and major field.
 See Education for MBA schools and rankings.

 - Registered Representative - Stockbroker.
 Must pass NASD series exam(s).
 There is no explicit financial planning component to the testing.

 When you choose a doctor, you want someone with the appropriate credentials as well as good bed side manner.
 Likewise, with choosing a financial advisor you should select an advisor that you feel comfortable with both personally and professionally.
 You also should be confident in the advisors morals and ethics.
 In that regard you should be aware of how they are compensated.
-See Worth Magazine's Fee to Choose: A Compensation Primer.
 Money management clients typically pay a percentage of assets under management.
 The managers compensation is not based on the commissions generated on trades.
 The manager has no incentive to churn but does have an incentive to grow the assets, thereby growing his own income.
 The managers incentive is therefore in line with the clients and in the clients best interest.
 Less than ethical practices that do exist include accepting kickbacks from brokers for using the brokers products, and undisclosed self-dealing with an affiliated broker.
-Stock Brokers are generally compensated by commissions (See The Trust Issue, NASD Regulation's Invest Wisely which includes a section on selecting a broker, and Facts about Financial Planners).
-Financial planners can either be compensated by commission, fees, or both.
+Stock Brokers historically were compensated by commissions, but percentage of asset based accounts have become more common (See The Trust Issue).
 See also "New study finds most 'fee-only' financial planners misrepresent how they get paid" in Money Daily (1/10/97).